 Chicago Child Support Arrears Attorneys

 The parent who is obligated to pay child support is considered delinquent when they fail to make child support payments as required under the child support order agreement.
-The delinquency is the total amount of money due that must be paid by the non-custodial parent.
-But, the court will not automatically step in to make the delinquent parent pay up.
+The delinquency is the total amount of money due that must be paid by the obligated parent.
+However, the court will not automatically step in to make the delinquent parent pay up.
 The parent who is owed money must take action to ask for help securing the payments.
+The best way to do this is to work with a skilled attorney who can notify the court for you.

 - State Tells Parents who are Behind on Child Support to Pay Up